mikesha2/tParton/examples/README.md

 5. The "hirai_exact_alpha_nx_nt" folder varies the number of interpolation points and timesteps in Hirai evolution (Figure 5).

 6. "Figures.ipynb" reproduces our figures.

-The tParton folder contains all the ingredients necessary to package our program and upload it to the Python Package Index.
-It can be built into a wheel by navigating into "tParton", `pip install build` (if that package is not already installed), and finally running `python -m build`, or it can be directly installed into the current environment without a wheel using `pip install ./tParton`.